jaredhendrickson13/pfsense-api/docs/SWAGGER_AND_OPENAPI.md

 ## Swagger Documentation

-After installation, an interactive Swagger documentation site is available on your pfSense instance under `System` -> `REST API` -> `Documentation`.
+After installation, an interactive Swagger documentation site is available on your pfSense instance under 'System' -> 'REST API' -> 'Documentation'.
 This site provides full documentation for all API endpoints and their associated parameters, as well as provides a quick and interactive way to try out API calls.
+Alternatively, a simplified version of the Swagger documentation is available publicly [here](https://pfrest.org/api-docs/).

 !!!
 Note
     When you expand an endpoint for `GET` and `DELETE` requests, Swagger will display field options as query parameters.